Scripts

 Scheduled Execution

-Run scripts on a schedule or trigger them from protocols and other events.
+Run scripts on a schedule or trigger them from protocols and other events across all supported languages.

 from tools.toolbox.variables import get_all_variables